juliosong/blog/_posts/2020-12-04-early-Chinese-textbooks-part3.md

 As aforementioned, Morrison mainly teaches colloquial instead of  Classical Chinese in his textbook.
 This is most clearly reflected in the syntax part, where most if not all examples as well as the grammatical points they illustrate are colloquial in nature. 🗣

-There's no problem with that at all---if anything it makes Morrison's textbook in principle a great supplement to most other Chinese textbooks of its time---but unfortunately many example sentences in the book are actually wrong, and some of them are so badly formulated that I can't even parse them without looking at the English translations.
+There's no problem with that for sure---if anything it makes Morrison's textbook in principle a great supplement to most other contemporaneous textbooks---but unfortunately many example sentences in the book are actually wrong, and some of them are so badly formulated that I can't even parse them without looking at the English translations.
 The picture below shows a selected few of the problematic examples in Morrison's book.

 {% include figure image_path="/assets/images/morrison-weird.png" alt="some weird examples from Morrison's book" caption="Some problematic examples from Morrison's textbook" %}